themaceoftime/OoT-Randomizer/README.md

 # Custom Models

 Save the .ZOBJ file of the desired model in `data/Models/Adult` or `data/Models/Child`.
 The file must be in .ZOBJ format (the compressed .PAK files are not compatible), but most Modloader64 models will work.
 Exceptions are models which are larger than the base Link models (the randomizer will give an error message) and those created on the new pipeline (technically load but the textures get wonky).
+Please see notes regarding known model files that are floating around [in this spreadsheet]](https://docs.google.com/spreadsheets/d/1xbJnYw8lGR_qAkpvOQXlzvSUobWdX6phTm1SRbXy4TQ/edit#gid=1223582726) before asking why a model doesn't work.

 Once the models are saved, the program may be opened and the model(s) selected under the `Cosmetics` tab.

 If the model's skeleton is similar enough to Link, the randomizer will use Link's skeleton.
 If it is substantially different, then a note will be placed on the pause screen to make it clear that the skeleton was changed.

+# Alternate Voices

+New sfx were created by Maple and Shiroaelli on the ZOoTR discord to replace the adult and child sfx, respectively.
+Completely silent options are also available.
+Please note that these changes **cannot be returned to default once in a patch file**.
+So if using this branch to create a patch file to share with others, please leave these settings on default then patch your own seed with your desired sfx afterwards from it.

 -----------------------------